eCommerce taxes — What tax changes can online store owners prep for in the new year?

 Under the old rules, you could deduct just about any interest you paid on a business loan.
 Now, businesses are only allowed to write off interest-related expenses up to 30 percent of its adjusted taxable income.
 There are also a few other caveats to keep in mind, but that’s the bottom line for eCommerce operations.

 Net operating loss (NOL) deduction

 If your business had a net operating loss (NOL), historically, you would have been able to deduct those losses to reduce taxes paid in the past two years or on future gains for the next 20 years.
 Now, NOLs are limited to 80 percent, and can only be carried forward (they can’t be applied to past years).

 Your eCommerce business is unlikely to have benefited from the domestic production deduction, but on the off chance it did, you should know that this deduction has disappeared as well.

-eCommerce taxes — Take advantage of tax changes in 2019
+eCommerce taxes — Take advantage of tax changes in the new year

 So what can your eCommerce business do this year to take advantage of these tax changes?